-During surveys, areas mapped as non-native grassland were often observed on hillslopes and adjacent draws (Tetra Tech 2020 in Appendix K).
+During surveys, areas mapped as non-native grassland were often observed on hillslopes and adjacent draws (Tetra Tech 2021a in Appendix K).
 However, this habitat subtype was also found adjacent to agricultural fields and in flat areas where formerly planted and/or native grassland is now dominated by non-native grass and forb species and has transitioned to non-native grassland.
-Dominant species observed in this habitat subtype include cereal rye (Secale cereale), cheatgrass (Bromus tectorum), prickly lettuce (Lactuca serriola), tall tumblemustard (Sisymbrium altissimum), and yellow salsify (Tragopogon dubius).
-Although native forbs including common yarrow (Achillea millefolium), hoary-aster, and slender hareleaf (Lagophylla ramosissima) were occasionally observed in this habitat subtype, they typically represented only a small percent of the overall vegetative cover.
+Dominant species observed in this habitat subtype include cereal rye, cheatgrass, prickly lettuce, tall tumblemustard, and yellow salsify.
+Although native forbs including common yarrow, hoary-aster, and slender hareleaf (Lagophylla ramosissima) were occasionally observed in this habitat subtype, they typically represented only a small percent of the overall vegetative cover.
 Several areas mapped as non-native grassland habitat in 2020 consisted of vast areas dominated by dense cover of cereal rye.
 Cereal rye is listed as a Class C noxious weed in Washington State and Benton County (BCNWCB 2020; WSNWCB 2020).